StateFarm

 UX Strategy

-Upon joining the My Accounts UX team, I found them in the midst of a comprehensive evaluation of the service journey.
-The primary focus was on the efficiency of the top 10 self-service tasks frequently performed or desired by authenticated customers, with additional attention given to customer support effectiveness and adherence to corporate design standards.
-We finalized the effort by delivering a detailed set of observations and recommendations to our Product Team Owners.
+When I joined the My Accounts UX team, we were in the middle of a comprehensive evaluation of the authenticated service journey.
+We focused on the top 10 self-service tasks customers performed most often, along with support effectiveness and alignment to enterprise design standards.
+We closed the effort by presenting a prioritized set of findings and recommendations to our Product Owners.

 Solutions in action